-All students then follow a core of compulsory subjects: English, Mathematics, Science (either dual/combined or triple), PE, and PHSCE.
+All students then follow a core of compulsory subjects: English, Mathematics, Science (either trilogy or triple), PE, and PHSCE.

 The options available to students depend on their individual curriculum pathway.
 To identify the most appropriate one for each student we use qualitative and quantitative data from multiple sources in order to gain the fullest picture possible of each individual's strengths, weaknesses and needs.
 Each student is then made a curriculum offer of one of the four different pathways.
-The aim of this personalised offer is to enable each student to access an appropriate curriculum which will give him or her the best chance of success in terms of qualifications gained and therefore progression opportunities at 16.
-Students and parents who are unhappy with the offer or wish to question or amend it are guaranteed an interview with a Director to discuss and find a solution which is acceptable to all - there is considerable flexibility in the curriculum structure and between the pathways to allow this to happen.
+The aim of this personalised offer is to enable each student to access an appropriate curriculum which will give them the best chance of success in terms of qualifications gained and therefore progression opportunities at the age of 16.
+Students and parents who would like to discuss their curriculum offer further, are guaranteed an interview with the Senior Lead for Curriculum or the Principal to discuss and find a solution which is acceptable to all - there is considerable flexibility in the curriculum structure and between the pathways to allow this to happen.
+Although rare, levels of demand for courses and limited capacity may result in operational decisions being made to amend our offer.
+These decisions will be discussed at a senior level and communicated to all students and parents involved, as a matter of urgency.

-In Year 11 the GCSE options offered are French, German, Spanish, Italian, Drama, Dance, Food Preparation and Nutrition, Computer Science, Design Technology, History, Geography, Art, Textiles, Music, PE, Religious Studies, Media Studies and Business Studies.
-Vocational courses offered are the BTEC First Awards in Art and Design, and Travel and Tourism; BTEC Tech Awards in Health and Social Care, and Performing Arts; the OCR Cambridge Nationals in Enterprise and Marketing, and Creative iMedia; the CACHE level 2 Award in Child Development and Care; the Eduqas Vocational Award in Hospitality and Catering; the level 1 NCFE Certificate in Craft.
+In Year 11, the GCSE options are French, German, Spanish, Italian, Mandarin, Drama, Dance, Food Preparation and Nutrition, Computer Science, Design Technology, History, Geography, Art, 3D Design, Textiles, Music, PE, Religious Studies, Media Studies and Business Studies.
+Vocational courses offered are the BTEC First Awards in Art and Design, and Travel and Tourism; the BTEC Tech Award in Health and Social Care; OCR Cambridge Nationals in Enterprise and Marketing, Information Technologies and Creative iMedia; the CACHE Level 2 Award in Child Development and Care; the Eduqas Vocational Award in Hospitality and Catering.

-In Year 10 the GCSE options offered are French, German, Spanish, Italian, Chinese, Drama, Food Preparation and Nutrition, Computer Science, Design Technology, History, Geography, Art, 3D Design, Textiles, Music, PE, Religious Studies, Media Studies and Business Studies.
-Vocational courses offered are the BTEC First Awards in Art and Design, and Travel and Tourism; BTEC Tech Awards in Health and Social Care, and Performing Arts; OCR Cambridge Nationals in Enterprise and Marketing, and Creative iMedia; the CACHE level 2 Award in Child Development and Care; the Eduqas Vocational Award in Hospitality and Catering; the level 1 NCFE Certificate in Craft.
+In Year 10, the GCSE options are French, German, Spanish, Italian, Mandarin, Drama, Dance, Food Preparation and Nutrition, Computer Science, Design Technology, History, Geography, Fine Art, Art and Design, 3D Design, Textiles, Music, PE, Religious Studies, Media Studies and Business Studies.
+Vocational courses offered are the BTEC Tech Award in Health and Social Care; OCR Cambridge Nationals in Enterprise and Marketing and Creative iMedia; the NCFE Level 1/2 Tech Awards in Child Development and Care and Food and Cookery; the Eduqas Vocational Award in ICT.

-Citizenship and RE are delivered through the PSHCE programme, but also across the curriculum, through special focus days and the assembly programme.
-The Character Education programme continues throughout Key Stage 4.
+Citizenship and RE are delivered through the PSHCE programme, but also across the curriculum, through special curriculum days and the Assembly Programme.
+The Character and Well-being Programme continues throughout Key Stage 4.
 In Year 10 the focus is on the importance of making moral choices, and in Year 11 the focus is on personal responsibility, organisation and well being.

-Some students, depending on their needs, take in one option block the ASDAN Certificate of Personal Effectiveness plus extra support with literacy and numeracy.
+Some students, depending on their needs, take in one option block the ASDAN Certificate of Personal Effectiveness plus additional support with literacy and numeracy.

-We encourage students to gain an extra GCSE qualification (if they wish and if available) in their mother tongue, for example Arabic or Turkish.
+We encourage students to gain an extra GCSE qualification (if they wish and if available) in their first language, for example Arabic or Turkish.